Council's role in an emergency

 Before an emergency

-We prepare for emergencies by working with other councils, emergency services and a range of government and non government agencies.
+We work with other councils, emergency services and a range of government and non government agencies to prepare for emergencies.
 These agencies form the Municipal Emergency Management Committee and are responsible for developing the Municipal Emergency Management Plan(DOCX, 2MB) .

-Council also produces an annual Bushfire Mitigation Works Program.
-However, Council only manages a small percentage of the land in Nillumbik.
+Council only manages a small percentage of land in Nillumbik, but we produce an annual Bushfire Mitigation Works Program.
 Work done on roadsides will not ensure that those roads are safe to travel on immediately before, during or immediately after a fire has passed through.

 During an emergency